haruiz/geminiplayground/README.md

 ![Gemini Logo](https://raw.githubusercontent.com/haruiz/geminiplayground/main/images/logo.png)

-Gemini Playground provides a Python interface and a user interface to interact with different Gemini model variants.
+Gemini Playground provides a Python interface and a user interface to interact with the Gemini models family.
 With Gemini Playground, you can:

 * **Engage in conversation with your data either through a simple code API or using the API:** Upload images and videos